TobiasPSP/doneland_sources/Components/Microcontroller/Families/Raspberry/Raspberry Pi/Assembly/Setup/README.md

 > Step By Step Guide To Assemble A Raspberry Pi 5 And Install Home Assistant OS Or Any Other OS

 Assembling a *Raspberry Pi 5* is a matter of just 10 minutes.

-Here are the steps required.
+> [!TIP]
+> Before you start assembling the *Raspberry Hardware*, go to your *PC* or *Apple Computer* and [prepare an *SD-Card* or *SSD Drive*](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/selectingos) with the *operating system* that you want to use on the Raspberry Pi.
+Once the drive is prepared

+Once you have prepared the disk drive that you want to use in your *Raspberry Pi*, here are the steps to put together the *Raspberry Hardware* and run it:

 <img src="images/raspberry_pi_5_logo_6_t.png" width="50%" height="50%" />

-> [!TIP:]
-> As part of the description, I am going to pre-load the free *Home Assistant* software on it.
-That's of course not required.
-You can choose a different image and run other operating systems on it as well.

 ## Mounting Active Cooler
 For this you need the *Raspberry Pi 5 board* and the *Raspberry Pi 5 Active Cooler* kit:

 <img src="images/12_raspberry_pi_5_fan_t.png" width="50%" height="50%" />

+> [!TIP]
+> The *Raspberry Pi 5 Active Cooler* kit can be part of the Raspberry housing.
+In this case, the *active cooler kit* is located *inside the housing*, and you need to unscrew the housing and open it to get to the cooler.

 ### Two Mounting Holes